didi/kemon/README.md

 Endpoint Security
 Deprecations
  - The kauth API has been removed.
 (50419013)
+ /* After testing, I found that these Kauth interfaces are not really deleted, and Kemon still works.
+But I think this release note means that the door to the macOS kernel is closing.
+(08/28/2019) */

 ## What is Kemon?
 An open-source Pre and Post callback-based framework for macOS kernel monitoring [1] [2].